DarrylGamroth/StaticKV.jl/README.md

 ### Callback Order and Flow

-1. When writing a property (`set_property!`):
+1. When setting a property (`set_property!`):
-   - The write callback is applied first to transform the input value
+   - The set callback is applied first to transform the input value
    - The transformed value is then stored in the property
    - The timestamp is updated

-2. When reading a property (`get_property`):
+2. When getting a property (`get_property`):
    - The raw stored value is retrieved
-   - The read callback is applied to transform the value
+   - The get callback is applied to transform the value
    - The transformed value is returned

 ### Examples